-PWA in eCommerce 2022: Value behind Progressive Web Apps Explained
+PWA in eCommerce 2024: Exploring Progressive Web Apps' Value

 For the last few years, there has been a lot of buzz around progressive web applications (PWA), making the technology one of the most asked-about by merchants and C-level managers in eCommerce.

 As companies and brands around all industries are desperately trying to adapt to the tremendously increasing number of mobile users, progressive web apps started gaining impressive popularity.

 Though the technology hasn’t yet reached the promised through-the-roof traction, it’s predicted to be the future for eCommerce and basically any brick-and-mortar business.

 Let’s take a closer look at what PWAs in e-commerce actually are, why they get massively used, and how businesses worldwide take advantage of the technology.

 In simple words, a PWA is a webpage with all the perks of a native mobile app.
 With a progressive web application, you get an enhanced version of your page.
 Your page works faster, more reliably, and supports all the features of native apps — such as offline work, or (if granted) access to your camera, mic, and location.